Examples of Strategic Objectives

 • They Are Multi-Year in Nature

-Strategic objectives need to be multi-year in nature: they’ll take several years to achieve.
+No matter what you call them—strategic objectives, long-term business goals, strategic goals—they must be multi-year in nature.
 You can choose three- to five-year objectives—it’s really about what works best for your organization.

 Annual goals are cascaded from the Strategic Objectives.
 Check out our guide on SMART goals if you need help writing your goals.